epogrebnyak/lamr/README.md

 `lamr` is a content manager to organise and display markdown files and run Python code snippets.

-It is a programming manual with code and exercises that assist you to learn Python and the command line.
+It is a programming manual with code and exercises for you to start doing small and accessible Python projects.

 ## Quickstart